sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/creator-attribution.md

 # Creator Attribution and Copyright
 The training of Large Language Models (LLMs) requires massive amounts of text and other media that are commonly available on the open web.
-This content includes both copyrighted and public domain material, which can lead to generative text from these models closely resembling existing copyrighted works.
+This content includes both copyrighted and public domain material, which can lead to generative outputs from these models closely resembling existing copyrighted works.

 This resemblance in OpenAI's ChatGPT